The power of attorney in Greece

 The donor refers to the person who wants to give the right to be legally represented by another person/entity.
 When preparing the power of attorney in Greece, the donor is legally required to present personal information, which is compulsory for the issuance of the document.

 Our law firm in Greece can offer an extensive information regarding this subject and can help you sign this document, which, according to the Greek law, has to clearly present the purpose for which is signed and the exact rights and ways in which one can represent the donor.

-As said above, the personal identity information of the donor represent a basic requirement.
+As said above, the personal identity information of the donor represents a basic requirement.
 Besides these, the donor must offer additional details, as the ones mentioned below.
-Provided that you need legal advice on the following, you can easily reach our team of Greek lawyers:
+Provided that you need legal advice on the following, you can easily reach our team of Greek lawyers

 - various types of certificates – such as birth certificates, marriage certificates or birth certificates, issued by the Greek authorities;

 - provided that you are a foreigner, the same documents are necessary, but they will need to have a certified translation;

 - information on your residential address in Greece or, if you are a foreigner who’s not residing in Greece, the residency address from your home country;

 - the tax identification number issued by the Greek/foreign authorities, where applicable;